 If you are struggling with mounting debt, you are not alone.
-Too many Americans are faced with debt that they cannot meet, and much of this is due to problems posed by our society.
+Too many Americans are faced with debt that they cannot meet and are fighting to keep up with.

 Nationwide, data reported by the Urban Institute in a new national map of indebtedness, shows that 33 percent of Americans hold debt that is currently in collection, with a median amount of $1,450.

-Debt varies greatly across our county, with certain states being more debt-prone than others.
+Debt varies greatly across our country, with certain states being more debt-prone than others.

 Louisiana is America’s capital of past-due debt, with nearly half the residents of Louisiana having debt that has gone “into collections,” meaning unpaid bills that creditors have either closed or are trying to collect.